ayushka11/1inch_server/API_docs.md

 ## Rate Limits

 No rate limits currently implemented for local development.
+Consider implementing rate limiting for production use.

+## Security Notes

+- Private keys are transmitted in request bodies - use HTTPS in production
+- Consider implementing API key authentication for production deployment
+- Validate all input parameters to prevent injection attacks
+- Monitor for unusual trading patterns or high-frequency requests

 ## Notes

 - All amounts should be provided as strings to maintain precision
-- Orders are created as public orders (no expiration)
 - The server automatically handles token approvals when needed
-- Order details are saved locally as JSON files for record keeping
+- Limit orders support partial fills and multiple fills
+- ETH is automatically wrapped to WETH for limit orders
 - Failed API submissions still create valid orders that are saved locally
+- Swap operations are executed immediately while limit orders wait for market